 What is the course approval process?
 How does it work?

 Teachers will print the Course Approval Form from Google Drive and complete the necessary information.
 Teachers should check to make sure the course is not on the list of Denied External Courses before submitting the approval form to their division leader (DL).
 Teachers should also check the list of Approved External Courses .
 Any courses on this list will be approved pending review by the teacher's DL leading to a determination that the course applies to the teacher's assignment.
 If the course is not on the list, teachers MUST attach a syllabus to the course approval form for review purposes and then submit the course approval form to their DL for initial review.
-If the DL approves, it will be forwarded to the district staff development office so paperwork completion can be verified and logged.
+If the DL approves, it will be forwarded to the district curriculum and assessment office so paperwork completion can be verified and logged.
 The form will then be sent to the building principal for further review.
 The building principal will issue approval or denial for the course.
 If the course is denied a rationale for the decision will be provided with the response from the principal.

 What is the difference between a "program approval" and "course approval"?